axelarnetwork/axelar-core/docs/cli/axelard_keys_migrate.md

 outputted in CLI and migration will be continued until all keys in the keyring DB are exhausted.
 See https://github.com/cosmos/cosmos-sdk/pull/9695 for more details.

-It is recommended to run in 'dry-run' mode first to verify all key migration material.

 ```
 axelard keys migrate [flags]
 ```